Mqtth3w/Forwarder-Telegram-bot/README.md

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.
 - Why to use webhook?
 Webhook is more efficient and scalable than polling.
 - How can I change the "DESTINATION"?
-Go on your Cloudflare account, select the worker, go to variables, delete "DESTINATION" so create it again with the new ID (Encrypt it).
+Go on your Cloudflare account, select the worker, go to variables, delete the variable "DESTINATION" so create it again with the new ID (Encrypt it).
 If you change your Telegram account, you should also transefer the bot ownership to the new account through [@BotFather](https://telegram.me/BotFather).